James Boucaut: Career in Australia

 His brother Bastin Boucaut (c.
 1843 – 16 September 1864) was a member of B. T. Finniss's 1864 surveying party to the Northern Territory; he died of fever at Escape Cliffs, aged 21.

 Late life and legacy

 Boucaut resigned in February 1905 on a pension of £1,300 a year, on account of failing health.
 He had an estate at the foot of Mount Barker, where he bred purebred Arabian horses.
-His health improved with leisure and he lived until passing away at his home in Glenelg on 1 February 1916, aged 84.
+His health improved with leisure and he lived until dying at his home in Glenelg on 1 February 1916, aged 84.
+He was interred in the Boucault family vault at St Mary's on the Sturt.

 Boucaut married Janet, daughter of Alexander McCulloch, in 1864 who predeceased him.
 He was survived by five sons and a daughter.
 He became a Q.C. in 1875 and was created K.C.M.G. in 1898.
 He published in London in 1905, his vigorously written The Arab, the Horse of the Future, and in the following year, Letters to My Boys, An Australian Judge and Ex-Premier on his Travels in Europe.
 Boucaut's Speeches on Railways and Public Works was published as a pamphlet in 1875.